mavlink/MAVSDK-docs/en/api_reference/classdronecore_1_1_mission.md

 By setting the current index to 0, the mission is restarted from the beginning.
 If it is set to a specific index of a mission item, the mission will be set to this item.

-Note that this is not necessarily true for general missions using mavlink if loop counters are used.
+Note that this is not necessarily true for general missions using MAVLink if loop counters are used.

 **Parameters**